SystemSpace/Compendium/compendium.rst

 What are the most serious crimes in LFE?
   The most serious crime would be trying to make it impossible for someone to ever have good memories again.

+What is the crime rate in LFE compared to Life?
+  Depends on where you are, there's always the shitty places where there's a lot of crime but in general the crime rate is lower.

+How is the crime rate so low with all the magic/technology?
+  Everyone always carry what we call an "Identity".
+You can make as many Identities as you want, or only use the one given to you at birth.
+(This is so you can be anonymous.)
+However, all actions you do have your Identity linked to them, allowing those in power to find you (if you're stupid enough to reuse that Identity, or even worse, you just use your main).

 What kind of weapons are used in LFE?
   They often use metadevelopment to move earth, use magic or railgun-like guns.